arnaud4d/documentation/docs/API/WebFormClass.md

 title: WebForm
 ---

-The `WebForm `class allows you to handle the behavior of your webform and its components on the server side.
+When working in [4D Web Studio](../web-studio/web-studio.md), the `WebForm `class allows you to handle the behavior of your webform and its components on the server side.

 ### WebForm Objects